The Baldy Bruiser, Southern California.

 - At the time of riding, there were two small sections that are closed (see map) due to recent fires.
 These are slated to be reopened by September 2017.

-- Due to the variety of terrain, a 2in+ tyre is strongly recommended for this ride.
+- Best bike: Due to the variety of terrain – including rock and sand – a 2.3in+ tyre is recommended for this ride, as well as low gearing for the steep pitches.

 - The Rincon Truck Trail is abandoned and overgrown in places… expect to push, drag and manhandle your bike across deadfall.